micromata/Baumeister/README.md

 #### Installing Grunt

-Thanks do Node.js and npm installing the Grunt command line tools globally is just this simple one liner:
+Thanks do Node.js and npm installing the Grunt command line tools globally is just this simple one-liner:

     npm install -g grunt-cli